 The six keys to preparing for a doctor's appointment

-1. Organize your history
+1. Organize your medical history

 2. Anticipate what the doctor will ask

-- When did it start?
+- When did the symptom start?

 - Does it interfere with your daily routine?

-3. Know your medications
+3. Know your medications and dietary supplements

 4. Bring your medical records

-Bring copies of medical records from other physicians with you, including the results of any imaging studies such as X-rays or MRIs.
-If another physician has referred you, try to expedite the exchange of medical records.
-Very often, you must authorize the release of your records to the new physician.
-Not every doctor's office will anticipate this or contact you beforehand to arrange for the transfer of records.
-Call ahead and ask how these arrangements should be made.
-The successful transfer of your records may help you avoid the expense and medical risk of repeat diagnostic tests.
+Most doctors’ offices and imaging centers require you to sign a form that allows your records to be sent to the new doctor.
+Not every office will contact you beforehand to arrange for the transfer of records, so you’ll need to ask how these arrangements should be made.
+The successful transfer of your records can help you avoid the expense (and potential medical risk) of repeat diagnostic tests.